What is a data breach and 6 steps to protecting your data

 In another case, AT&T employees were caught taking bribes to infect the company’s network with malware.
 This malware was used to collect data on the company’s internal infrastructure using keylogging.
 The scheme also included unlocking devices and installing “rogue wireless access points” into AT&T’s network.
 AT&T reportedly estimates that it lost more than $5 million in revenue each year, over at least a four year period.

-The moral of each of these stories is that companies and organizations of all types can’t be too careful when it comes to monitoring for data breaches.
+The moral of each of these stories is that school districts can’t be too careful when it comes to monitoring for data breaches.
 We tend to think of data breaches as something that only happens to financial companies, like Equifax and Capital One.
 And that they only come from the outside.
 But, insider data breaches are destructive—and are on the rise.

 3. External Criminal Data Breach